distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 As illustrated in [DAMF Formats](/damf-formats/), the *global shared objects* shall follow the specified DAMF formats: *assertion*, *production*, *sequent*, *formula*, etc.

 **Dispatch** provides an *interface* for users (human users or tools) to the DAMF store through a collection of standard input formats.
-These input formats are produced by users, then processed and published by *Dispatch* as DAMF objects.
+These standard inputs are produced by users, then processed and published by *Dispatch* as DAMF objects.
 In this way, a user does not have to interact with IPFS in any form.

 Examples of these formats can be found at the [dispatch github repository](https://github.com/distributed-assertions/dispatch/tree/main/data/input-to-publish), and the JSON schemas for the specified input formats are descibed below: [TODO]